This article provides a step-by-step guide to create WordPress Staging Site for testing and development.

 What Problems does a Staging Site Solve?

-Essentially, the staging site acts as a sandbox of their live WordPress environment plus, in most use-cases, any number of proposed changes or updates.
+Essentially, the 1-click staging site acts as a sandbox of the live WordPress environment for testing any number of proposed changes or updates.
+This provides a safe, hands-on environment for conducting updates directly to a production site, but in a private, secure manner that doesn’t disrupt the customer/user-facing interface.
+Find and resolve any merge errors or bugs before going live.
 This provides a safe, hands-on environment for conducting updates directly to a production site, but in a private, secure manner that is not accessed by web visitors, robots, of others that would otherwise get a first-hand experience of this process, were they pushed directly to the production site.

 - A Shared Hosting or Reseller Hosting account from Rad Web Hosting